fkie/field_test_tool/README.md

 ### **5.5.
 FTT database**

 Usually, you won't need to directly interact with the database after its initial setup, but the ```ftt_database``` folder of the repository does include a utility Python script called ```mergeDbs.py```.
-This script can be used to copy the data stored in a souce ftt database (e.g. running in your robot) to a target ftt database (e.g. running in your development pc).
+This script can be used to copy the data stored in a source ftt database (e.g. running in your robot) to a target ftt database (e.g. running in your development PC).
 To run it, just specify the connection information for both databases as arguments to the program:
 ```bash
 cd <ros_workspace>/src/field_test_tool/ftt_database/scripts/
 python3 mergeDbs.py "host=<source_system_ip> dbname=ftt user=postgres password=postgres" "host=<target_system_ip> dbname=ftt user=postgres password=postgres"